 In this spirit and in line with the United Nations’ Sustainable Development Goal 11, parCitypatory is here to support a better urban development.
-You can learn more about participation on the blog and you can hire me as a consultant for participatory methods or as an urban journalist and writer to share your experience with participation.
+You can learn more about participation on the blog and you can hire me as a consultant for communication strategies or as an urban journalist and writer to share your experience with participation.

 I work as a freelance journalist, writer and strategic communications consultant for NGOs and development agencies.
 In addition, I teach, give guest lectures and mentor students.
-To hire me, please get in touch with firstname.lastname@example.org.
+To work with me, please get in touch with firstname.lastname@example.org.